ParadigmaNuovo/Manifesto/README.md

 ### Manifesto anti-distopico per una coalizione tra le genti

 Draft ver.
-01.032 – 2020-04-04 &ndash; Italian language only for now, sorry, we plan to translate it to English and possibly various other languages as soon as this draft will have been reworked with a bit more feedback from various persons.
+01.033 – 2020-04-04 &ndash; Italian language only for now, but we plan to translate it to English and possibly various other languages as soon as this draft will have been reworked with a bit more feedback from various persons.

 &nbsp;

 Bozza ver.
-01.032 – 2020-04-04 &ndash; scritto con ***Mark Text***:
+01.033 – 2020-04-04 &ndash; scritto con ***Mark Text***:

 https://marktext.app/ &ndash; https://github.com/marktext/marktext/